 ATLANTA AIRPORT SCENES FROM THE 1950s

-A 1950s view of the ticket counters, facing east.
+A circa 1954 view of the ticket counters, facing east.
+Delta merged with Chicago and Southern Air Lines in 1953 and operated as Delta - C&S until 1955.
 Just below the photo of the Atlanta skyline, at center, were doors leading to the observation platform that overlooked the aircraft parking area.
 The double doors at far left, beneath the East Gate lettering, led to the area in the next photo.

 This September 1952 photo of an Eastern pilot's retirement send-off also provides an excellent view of the east exterior of the temporary terminal.
 The "east gate" doors seen in the previous photo led to the walkway seen just below the word "passenger" here.